 Lack of oversight

-When you hire a nanny, you don’t actually know how they interact with your child and that they are doing everything you ask of them.
-Because of this, some parents install nanny cams throughout their home to avoid that lack of oversight.
+When you hire a nanny, you have no idea how they connect with your children or whether they are doing all you ask.
+Because of this, some parents install nanny cams throughout their homes to avoid that lack of oversight.
+If this seems like an option for you, it is at your discretion to disclose the nanny cams.

 Generally more expensive